metalgsm/progmatoz-template-oauth/README.md

 - Simplified access control to apis using the @AllowedRoles annotation

 ## Tips
-- check oAuth infra for easy way use
+- check oAuth infra for easy use
 - https://github.com/metalgsm/progmatoz-template-oauth-infra/